TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - see if bilmer and vindicator have better intervals at 64hz

-- fixbomb planting duration
 - dont show defusing progress if youre tt
 - Rebuy previous
-- fix esc for that damn team selection

 - Trim reach inside component please
 	- the marker type probably as well as it is annoying